ADA Parking Lot Compliance & Requirements in Kansas & Missouri

 The Americans with Disabilities Act (ADA)—which was created in 1990 and updated in 2010—prohibits discrimination against individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public.

-This federal law has very specific requirements to ensure accommodations are met for sidewalks, parking space markings, signage, and quantity of spaces.
-Additionally, states have the ability to add their own requirements to the law; this usually comes in the form of signage and pavement markings.
+This federal law has very specific requirements to ensure accommodations are met for sidewalks, handicap parking, pavement markings, signage, and quantity of spaces.
+Additionally, states have the ability to add their own requirements to the law.

 Kansas Asphalt’s construction management team understands these regulations and will provide a thorough review of your lot and all related spaces associated with meeting ADA requirements.
 We can identify which local and federal regulations aren’t being met and create a plan to make these spaces compliant.